Squirrels, if not controlled, can cause significant damage to your house and backyard garden.

-Ground squirrels are extremely destructive.
+Ground squirrels are incredibly destructive.
 They easily dig under the wood fence and can enter your property.

-Once they are inside, they are generally troublesome for your lawns, garden, yards, and landscape.
-They can also harm utility lines, sidewalks, and sometimes lead to roadway problems.
+Once they are inside, they are generally troublesome for your lawns, gardens, yards, and landscapes.
+They can also harm utility lines and sidewalks and sometimes lead to roadway problems.

 What follows are the details about the methods on how you can keep them away from your house, deck, and outdoor wood furniture.

 1- Keep your dining place, porch, and deck tidy

 In case you dine out, ensure to keep the place clean.
 Sweep the deck off.